Gregg Jarrett on Joe Rogan's Future - February 7th, Hour 2

 I love watching Chris Rock on stage.

-Say anything you want about Sean Hannity I don't care.
+Say anything you want about Sean Hannity.

-And just I hope you're funny about it.
+And just, I hope you're funny about it.

 Does that make sense?

-And I don't know if he uses it I'm pretty sure he I'm pretty sure he does.
+And I don't know if he uses it.

 Does anybody know for a fact?

-You know it it makes me feel uncomfortable.
+You know, it makes me feel uncomfortable.

-Now Chris Rock uses it quite liberally in his comedy routines.
+Now, Chris Rock uses it quite liberally in his comedy routines.

-Yeah, probably a a smart move.
+Yeah, probably a smart move.

 What bothers me the most about this whole Joe Rogan affair is, you know, Neil Young.

-And here's a guy who wants to get rid of freedom of speech, um, except that speech with which he agrees.
+And here's a guy who wants to get rid of freedom of speech, except that speech with which he agrees.

 All right, quick break.

-We'll come back more with Greg Jarrett, Joe Concha.
+We'll come back more with Greg Jarrett Joe Concha.

-Then your calls, 800-941-SHAWN, our number.
+And your calls, 800-941-SHAWN, our number.

 All right, more with Greg Jarrett, Joe Concha, going over the latest developments in the Rogan case.